GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

     frame #0: 0xffffff802e97a8d3 kernel.development`DebuggerWithContext [inlined] current_cpu_datap at cpu_data.h:401 [opt]
 (lldb) c
 ```
-Once the debugee has fully booted into the macOS and you are on your desktop, you can pretty much do whatever debugging you want.
+Once the debuggee has fully booted into the macOS and you are on your desktop, you can pretty much do whatever debugging you want.
 To run a debugger command you will have to trigger again a <code class="high">NMI</code>, to do that you press the Power button once.
-The debugee screen will freeze but your debugger's lldb screen will be active and you can read / write registers, read / write memory, disassemble at address, disassemble functions, etc. on the live kernel.
+The debuggee screen will freeze but your debugger's lldb screen will be active and you can read/write registers, read/write memory, disassemble at address, disassemble functions, etc. on the live kernel.
 To unfreeze it back you type again "c" and press enter on the lldb screen.

 ### Practical examples of Kernel debugging